Personal Income Tax -> Plan ahead for next year's tax return

 Tax Planning - Start Early!

 You should plan ahead so that you are prepared to file your tax return next year without too much difficulty.
-If you have a business or are a high-wealth individual, tax planning should always be on your mind, and you should be getting professional tax advice from a Chartered Professional Accountant (CPA) who is a tax specialist (this doesn't apply to all CPAs).
+If you have a business or are a high-wealth individual, tax planning should always be on your mind, and you should be getting professional tax advice from a Chartered Professional Accountant (CPA).
 Tax planning should never be an afterthought.

 One of the most important things to do during the year is to store all tax-related documents in one place.
 Our preference is to retain electronic versions of all documents, and we have a "folder" for each tax year, with subfolders for tax slips, donation receipts, etc in each tax year.
 Any electronic files should always be backed up!
 If you don't retain records electronically, just on paper, then if you have a filing cabinet, have one or more folders for these documents, including:

 If you don't have a filing cabinet, pick a drawer or two in which to store these records, or get a multi-pocket expandable file folder, preferably legal size.

 If you are an employee, make sure that the TD1 form filed with your employer is up to date.
 Review the amount of income taxes, Canada Pension Plan contributions and Employment Insurance Plan premiums being withheld from your wages.
 See our article on take-home pay calculators.